Lorentzian area measures and the Christoffel problem: Background on convex sets

 \begin{remark} {\rm Let $K$ be a $\tau$-F-convex with extended support function $H$.
 By definition of the support function, for $\eta\in F$ and $\gamma\in\Gamma_{\tau}$ with linear part $\gamma_0$,

 so $H$ is $\tau$-equivariant.
 In particular the existence of $\tau$-F-convex sets implies the existence of $\tau$-equivariant functions, and Lemma~\ref{lem:equivariant} gives properties on $\tau$-F-convex sets.
-For example, from \eqref{eq sum supp} we get that if $K$ (reps. $K'$) is a $\tau$-F-convex set (resp. $\tau'$-convex set) then $\alpha K+K'$ is a $(\alpha \tau+\tau')$-convex set.
-Or a $\tau$-F-convex set can't be a $\tau'$-convex set if $\tau\not= \tau'$. } \end{remark}
+For example, from \eqref{eq sum supp} we get that if $K$ (resp. $K'$) is a $\tau$-F-convex set (resp. $\tau'$-convex set) then $\alpha K+K'$ is a $(\alpha \tau+\tau')$-convex set.
+Also, a $\tau$-F-convex set can not be a $\tau'$-convex set if $\tau\not= \tau'$. } \end{remark}